Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 5:04
 This is the kind of way that I like to look at the pain that many people have brought to me over the years.
 If we look at this pain in a certain way, **we can come out of it stronger people than we would have been if we didn't have this experience.**

-#### I'd like to give you an example of what I mean by looking at nonviolent communication as it relates to the healing process.
+#### I'd like to give you an example of what I mean by looking at Nonviolent Communication as it relates to the healing process.

-In the healing work that I do using nonviolent communication, empathy plays a key role.
+In the healing work that I do using Nonviolent Communication, empathy plays a key role.
 And there's three aspects of the empathy that really contribute to healing.
 One of these aspects is when people can get empathy for the present pain they are experiencing as a result of something that has happened to them in their life, that empathy is the most important thing that contributes to healing.

 For example, Carl Rogers did some research on what contributes to healing.
 And in this research, he had patients in a mental hospital assigned to work with psycho-therapists from different persuasions.
 These therapist tape recorded their sessions.
 And various measures were made of what went on between the patients and the therapist.